Marbella Andalucia, Spain Travel Guide

 Essential for real-time bus routes and timings.

-Taxis and ride-sharing services have convenient, door-to-door transportation in Marbella, especially for long journeys or late-traveling at night.
+Taxis and ride-sharing services offer convenient, door-to-door transportation in Marbella, especially for greater distances or late-night travel.

 Buses are more economical for airport transport and local travel.